thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-03-01-spring-break-art-show-in-nyc.markdown

 {% include image file='illusive-sympathy.jpg'
    caption='A viewer at the opening of LiL Pocket in Montreal' %}

 Javier Molina is pursuing a PhD in Electronic Arts at Rensselaer Polytechnic Institute in Troy, NY, and has been invited to join as faculty at Banff Centre for Arts and Creativity.
-See Javier’s project from Art-A-Hack, [_To Be With Hamlet_](http://hamletvr.org/)_,_ a live theater performance in Virtual Reality that allows viewers anywhere to have an intimate experience of Shakespeare’s Hamlet, in the ThoughtWorks exhibit at SPRING/BREAK Art Show.
+See Javier’s project from Art-A-Hack, [_To Be With Hamlet_](http://hamletvr.org/)_,_ a live theater performance in Virtual Reality that allows viewers anywhere to have an intimate experience of Shakespeare’s Hamlet, in the Thoughtworks exhibit at SPRING/BREAK Art Show.

 ## TWA Director Ellen Pearlman Awarded Residency at Quartaria in Russia

-ThoughtWorks Arts Director, Ellen Pearlman, has been awarded an artist residency at [Quartariata](http://www.quartariata.com/) in Russia.
+Thoughtworks Arts Director, Ellen Pearlman, has been awarded an artist residency at [Quartariata](http://www.quartariata.com/) in Russia.
 The Q-Residence is an experimental center for audiovisual arts and technology, combining a country art residence and a multifunctional site for cultural and educational events in the field of multimedia, cinema, photography, performative art, modern choreography, subject design, architecture and urban planning.

 {% include image file='quartariata.jpg'
    caption='Quartariata Arts Residency in Peterhof, Russia' %}

 Ellen will use the residency to work on a new brain opera that incorporates emotionally intelligent AIs and robotics.
-Ellen’s previous brain opera, _Noor_, will be on display at the ThoughtWorks exhibit at SPRING/BREAK Art Show.
+Ellen’s previous brain opera, _Noor_, will be on display at the Thoughtworks exhibit at SPRING/BREAK Art Show.

-## OPEN CALL: ThoughtWorks Arts Summer ‘18 Residency in Robotics
+## OPEN CALL: Thoughtworks Arts Summer ‘18 Residency in Robotics

-Applications are now being accepted for our next ThoughtWorks Arts residency for Summer 2018: Mechanics and Movement.
+Applications are now being accepted for our next Thoughtworks Arts residency for Summer 2018: Mechanics and Movement.
 We are looking for artists who are actively exploring these realms to produce surprising twists and turns in the non-verbal dance between code, gears, blood, flesh and inspiration.
 Although language is an important aspect to this field, we are more interested in non-verbal cues and responses.
 Please help spread the word and share the [Open Call](https://thoughtworksarts.io/open-call/2018-mechanical-movement/).
 Deadline for applications is March, 26th, 2018.

 ## Cyborg Foundation launches the Transpecies Society

 Past residents and Co-Founders of the Cyborg Foundation, Neil Harbisson and Moon Ribas, have launched a social project called the [Transpecies Society](https://www.transpeciessociety.com/about), a membership-based organization for people who identify as or would like to transition to non-human identities.

 {% include image file='neil-moon.jpg'
-   caption='Neil Harbisson and Moon Ribas working at ThoughtWorks in NYC' %}
+   caption='Neil Harbisson and Moon Ribas working at Thoughtworks in NYC' %}

 The Transpecies Society is an association that gives voice to non-human identities, raises awareness of the challenges transpecies face, advocates for the freedom of self-design, and offers the development of new senses and organs.